 The first Arber album, My Sad Captains, was released in 2012.
 Most of the tracks were written around 2010, but at least one track dates from as far back as 1997, when I was still in school.
 The album was recorded in snatches over the period between 2004 and 2012, in various studios around the country, with the help of various friends including my earliest collaborator Ian McGinn, and the ambient legend Bing Satellites.

 My Sad Captains was initially released under my own name, but in retrospect that was something of a mistake.
 The album has no songs, so it's not really a "Daniel Land" album.
 And it's not really a riverrun album either.
 My Sad Captains has now been re-classified and re-released under the name Arber, and is available from the new Arber Bandcamp page (see below) and all the major digital distributors.

 In early 2017, I was commissioned by Expedia to write a generative classical composition for their World In Tune campaign.
 The chance to work with entirely classical instrumentation again (the first time since some of my earliest teenage compositions) opened a lot of doors for me, and in the time since I've created many other works in a similar vein - catching little pieces here and there whenever I needed a break from my other, more demanding song work.
-That material is coalescing as a second full-length Arber album, which should be released some time in 2019.
+That material is now available as a second album, self-titled as Arber.